• Home

 "Yeah, but I can't understand a word he's saying."

 The store owner chuckled.
 "Hell, he comes in here once a week for groceries and even I have a hard time making out what he says sometimes.
-But I can tell you where he lives.
-He's just up the road a piece; once you see this big tree just hang a right and follow the road till the end."
+But I can tell you where he lives."

 If you ever heard a Skip James record, then you've heard the influence of Jack Owens.
 Born in 1904, Jack's musical peers were among many of the original recording bluesmen from Mississippi.
 However, he himself didn't record until 1970, which resulted in a collection of songs for the Testament label.
 Jack's music is indigenous and unique to the Bentonia area of Mississippi.
 He plays primarly in a minor key while singing in a high, falsetto voice.
 This produced a beautiful haunting style which on a hot summer night can carry it's way across the fields near his home.